 If you’re brand new to the area, my broader Downtown Disney guide (plus the quick note on is Downtown Disney free?) can help you get oriented fast.

-If you’re trying to plan this around logistics, it helps to skim my guide to parking at Downtown Disney (and whether Downtown Disney validates parking) plus the latest details on when Downtown Disney closes, because those three things can totally change what “quick” feels like.
+If you’re trying to plan this around logistics, it helps to skim my guide to parking there (and whether they validates parking) plus the latest details on when it closes, because those three things can totally change what “quick” feels like.

 Best picks (quick list)